Llanafan Fawr

-Llanafan Fawr is a village and community and ecclesiastical parish in the former cantref of Buellt (Builth) and historic county of Brecknockshire in Wales.
-It is now part of Powys.
-The community includes the former parish of Llanfihangel Bryn Pabuan.
+Llanafan Fawr is a village, community and ecclesiastical parish in Powys, Wales.
+Located in the former cantref of Buellt (Builth) and historic county of Brecknockshire, the community includes the former parish of Llanfihangel Bryn Pabuan.

 The parish has an area of slightly over 5000 ha (about twenty square miles) and a scattered rural population of more than a thousand.
 It is named after Saint Afan and was the centre of Cantref Buallt in ancient times, before the building of Builth Wells about 9 mi away.
-The former spa town of Llandrindod Wells is also close by.
+The former spa town of Llandrindod Wells lies about 8 mi to the north east.